Intro to home theatre speakers

 The answer is due in part to the use of passive radiators in each speaker.
 These unpowered drivers move in tandem with the powered woofers to reinforce midrange and bass frequencies.
 The result is clear, powerful sound for music, movies, and video game soundtracks.

-3. Klipsch RP-280 5.1 Home Theater Speaker System — best surround sound system for large rooms
+3. Klipsch RP-280 5.1 Home Theater Speaker System with Yamaha receiver

 Have a big, open room?
-Then consider Klipsch's RP-280 5.1 Home Theater Speaker System.
+Then consider our Klipsch/Yamaha 5.1 Home Theater System.

-The towers are paired with specialized surround speakers that fire in opposite directions, and a thundrous powered subwoofer for a true home theater experience.
+The towers are paired with Reference Premiere surround speakers, and a thundrous powered subwoofer for an incredible home theater experience.

 Want to skip the home theater receiver all together?